UKHomeOffice/lev-api-spec/assets/sections/life-event-verification-lev-api/templates/reference/specification_summary.md

 SortOrder: 0

 [[description]]
 A ReSTful API for verifying 'life events' such as births, deaths and marriages.
-(Currently only births are supported.)

 Getting started